secsh-keygen, ssh-keygen

 -D reader

-Downloads the RSA public key stored in the smartcard in reader.
-When used in combination with -s, this option indicates that a CA key resides in a PKCS#11 token (see the CERTIFICATES section for details).
+Download the public key stored in the smartcard in reader When used in combination with -s, this option indicates that a CA key resides in a PKCS#11 token (see the CERTIFICATES section for details).

 -E fingerprint_hash